phenopackets/phenopacket-schema/docs/phenopacket.rst

 exome sequencing is being performed as a part of the differential diagnostic process.
-A Phenopacket can also be used to describe phenotypic abnormalities observed in a genetically modified animal model, or to describe the constitutional phenotypic findings of an individual with cancer (a :ref:`rstbiosample` should be used to describe the phenotypic abnormalities direclty associated with an extirpated or biospied tumor).
+A Phenopacket can also be used to describe phenotypic abnormalities observed in a genetically modified animal model, or to describe the constitutional phenotypic findings of an individual with cancer (a :ref:`rstbiosample` should be used to describe the phenotypic abnormalities directly associated with an extirpated or biospied tumor).

 .. code:: proto